urakubo/lattice_dendrites/docs_src/tut1/label_spine.rst

    :align: center

-Not using the UNI-EM annotator, you can make the spine-label file by the following script:
+The spiny dendrite has a geometric shape.
+We can thus programmably label the spine, not using the UNI-EM annotator, as follows.

 .. code-block:: python
 	:linenos: